 Financial Aid Program

 This is the first column of your award information.
-Financial aid programs can include grants, federal student loans and work-study, as well as other state aid.
+Financial aid programs can include grants, federal student loans and Federal Work-study, as well as other state aid.
 These programs all have various eligibility requirements.
 Our awarding is based primarily on the information provided on your FAFSA.
 Here are some common programs:

-- CWS Federal Work-study is college work-study.
+- Federal Work-study is college work-study.
 It is a need-based program that allows students to work and earn a paycheck.

 - Federal Pell Grant is a federal grant for students with significant need.
 It is not repaid.
 Eligibility is determined in part by your expected family contribution.